Classical and Quantum Mechanics via Lie algebras: Rotations and angular momentum

 \at{As a warm-up example we discuss the group $SO(3)$ of 3-dimensional rotations, the corresponding Lie algebra $so(3)$ of infinitesimal rotations, generated by the components of the angular momentum, and the Lie product induced on the algebra of smooth functions of the angular momentum.
 It also shows how the quantities of a classical Poisson algebra are naturally interpreted as physical observables.
 This turns out to be a simple instance of Lie--Poisson algebras, a class of classical (i.e., commutative) Poisson algebras canonically associated with any Lie algebra. }

-In Section \ref{s.mink}, we used the $J_k$ as generators of the rotations; they are basis elements of the Lie algebra $\Lz=so(3)$.
+In Section \ref{s.rotSU2}, we used the $J_k$ as generators of the rotations; they are basis elements of the Lie algebra $\Lz=so(3)$.
 The $J_k$ correspond to the angular momenta of a spinning particle (see Section \ref{s.rigid}).
 Thus there is a more physical interpretation; the $J_k$ correspond to measurable quantities, the components of the angular momentum.
-We denote the observable that correspond to $J_k$ with the same symbol $J_k$.
+We denote the observable that corresponds to $J_k$ with the same symbol $J_k$.
 Purely classical, the state of a rigid rotating body in its rest frame is defined by specifying a numerical value for $\J=(J_1,J_2,J_3)^T$, called the \bfi{angular momentum} of the rigid body.

+The dynamics of a rigid body is determined by the equation $\dot \J = \J\times \omega$, where $\omega=I^{-1}\J$ is the angular velocity of the rigid body and $I$ is the constant inertia tensor.

+Thus the state at a given time determines uniquely its value at any time, and therefore the value of every classical observable $f(\J)$, i.e., every function of the angular momentum, such as the angular velocity or the \bfi{total angular momentum} $\J^2$.
+In analogy with the case of a single particle, we therefore consider the manifold $\Rz^3$ of possible states $\J$ to be the phase space of the rotating rigid body.

-The state determines uniquely the value of every classical observable $f(\J)$ (such as the angular velocity $\omega=I^{-1}\J$ of a spinning top, where $I$ is a constant matrix called the inertia tensor).
-The dynamics is determined by the equation $\dot \J = \J\times \omega$.
-We thus see the angular momentum components $J_i$ as functions on phase space.
-Therefore we want to study the \bfi{polynomial algebra} $\Pol\Lz$ generated by $1$ and the $J_i$ and give this algebra the structure of a Poisson algebra.
+To study the observables, i.e., functions of $\J$, we begin with polynomials.
+We write $\Pol\Lz$ for the \bfi{polynomial algebra} generated by $1$ and the $J_i$, and give this algebra the structure of a Poisson algebra.
 The recipe obtained will then be further generalized to cover arbitrary $C^\infty$-functions of $\J$.

 Motivated by the $so(3)$ structure we define a product $\lp$ recursively, starting with the commutation relations of $so(3)$ with 1 adjoined,

 With the abbreviation $a_1J_1+a_2J_2+a_3J_3=a\cdot \J$, this gives